 In 2014, he was acquired by the Phoenix Suns, playing for the team in the 2014-15 season.
 The next year, he was traded to the Boston Celtics and played three regular seasons.
 At present, the 28-year-old NBA player is a point guard for the Cleveland Cavaliers.

-However, due to a hip injury, he sustained in the 2016 season, Thomas debut with Cleveland is delayed but is expected to return earlier than expected and join Lebron James on the court as part of the team’s starting five.
+However, due to a hip injury, he sustained in the 2016 season, Thomas debut with Cleveland is delayed.
+But we expect him to return soon and join Lebron James on the court as part of the team’s starting five.

 But, aside from his hip injury, Thomas suffered a big blow on his front tooth during the Game 1 of the Eastern Conference semi-finals against the Washington Wizards.